Head of research group

 PhD, head physician and research advisor (Oslo University Hospital), Professor I (UiO) Annetine (Anne Cathrine) Staff (firstname.lastname@example.org and email@example.com)

 Aims and Strategies of the group

-The overall aim of the Research Centre for Obstetrics and Gynaecology at the Women and Children’s Division of the Oslo University Hospital is twofold:
+The overall aim of the Research Centre for Obstetrics and Gynaecology at the Division of Gynaecology and Obstrtrics at the Oslo University Hospital is twofold: